metashot/awemags/README.md

     is computed as ``# duplicated BUSCOs / # single-copy BUSCOs``

 The main **outputs** of this step are:
-- `quality.tsv`: summary of genomes quality (including completeness, contamination, N50 ...)
 - `filtered`: this folder contains the genomes filtered according to `--min_completeness` and `--max_contamination` options

 ### Dereplication
-By default, input ("filtered") genomes will be clustered using a defined average nucleotide identity (ANI) threshold (by default 99% ANI, parameter `--ani_thr 0.99`).
+In this step, input genomes will be clustered using a defined average nucleotide identity (ANI) threshold (by default 99% ANI, parameter `--ani_thr 0.99`).
 For each cluster, the genome with the higher score is selected as representative.
 The score will be computed using the following formula:

   ```
   score = completeness - 5 x contamination + 0.5 x log(N50)
   ```

-If the quality assessment and filtering were not performed (`--skip_filtering` parameter), all the input genomes will be analyzed and the following formula will be used:
+If genomes filtering was not performed (`--skip_filtering` parameter), all the input genomes will be analyzed and the following formula will be used:

   ```
   score =  log(size)
   ```

-You can skip this step with the option ``--skip_dereplication``.

 The options related to this step are:
 - `--skip_dereplication`: skip the dereplication step
 - `--ani_thr`: ANI threshold for dereplication (> 0.90, default 0.99)
 - `--min_overlap`: minimum overlap fraction between genomes (default 0.3)

-The main **outputs** of this step are:
+The main **outputs** are:
-- `derep_info.tsv`: dereplication summary .
+- `derep_info.tsv`: dereplication summary, a TSV file containing three columns:
-  This file contains:
   - Genome: genome filename
   - Cluster: the cluster ID (from 0 to N-1)
   - Representative: is this genome the cluster representative?
-- `filtered_repr`: this folder contains the representative genomes
+- `representatives`: this folder contains the representative genomes
 - `drep`: original data tables, figures and log of dRep.

-### Single-copy genes MSA and phylogenetic tree inference
+### Single-copy genes (SCG) MSA
-In this step, the single-copy core genes predicted by BUSCO will be aligned using MUSCLE v5in each genome sinCG MSA and phylogenetic tree inference 'auto', 'auto-prok', 'auto-euk'
+When the BUSCO auto-lineage search is deactivaded (e.g. `--lineage fungi` and not `auto`, `auto-prok` or `auto-euk`) the single-copy core genes predicted by BUSCO will be aligned using MUSCLE v5.

+The options related to this step are:
-skip_tree = false                        // skip BUSCO SCG MSA and tree inference (requires "skip_filtering = false")
+- `--skip_msa`: skip BUSCO SCG MSA

+The main **outputs** are:
+- `sgc/faa`: this folder contains the single-copy genes (SCG, one per FASTA file)
+- `sgc/msa`: contains the MSA for each SCG

+### Phylogenetic tree inference (requires `--skip_msa=false`)
+- `--skip_tree` skip phylogenetic tree inference
-    max_ncols = 5000                         // maximum number of MSA columns (taken randomly) tree inference
+- `--max_ncols`: maximum number of MSA columns (taken randomly) for tree inference (default 5000)
-    seed_cols = 42                           // random seed
+- `--seed_cols`: random seed (default 42)
-    raxml_mode = "default"                   // RAxML mode , "default": default RAxML tree search algorithm or
-                                             // "rbs": rapid bootstrapping full analysis
+- `--raxml_mode`: RAxML mode , "default": default RAxML tree search algorithm or "rbs": rapid bootstrapping full analysis

-    raxml_nsearch = 10                       // "default" mode only: number of inferences on the original alignment using
+    raxml_nsearch = 10
+                                             // "default" mode only: number of
+                                             inferences on the original
+                                             alignment using // distinct
-                                             // distinct randomized MP trees (if ­10 is specified, RAxML will compute
-                                             // 10 distinct ML trees starting from 10 distinct randomized maximum parsimony
-                                             // starting trees)
+    randomized MP trees (if ­10 is specified, RAxML will compute // 10 distinct ML trees starting from 10 distinct randomized maximum parsimony // starting trees) raxml_nboot = "autoMRE"
-    raxml_nboot = "autoMRE"                  // "rbs" mode only: bootstrap convergence criterion or number of bootstrap
-                                             // searches (see -I and -#/-N options in RAxML)
+// "rbs" mode only: bootstrap convergence criterion or number of bootstrap // searches (see -I and -#/-N options in RAxML) tree tree concat_msa trim msa

 ### Taxonomy classification and gene prediction
 - `skip_taxonomy`: skip the taxonomy classification (MMseqs2)